muniif10/muniif10/README.md

 ## Me
-21 Years old, taking CS focusing on IoT, Embedded Systems, and AI.
+21 Years old, taking CS focusing on IoT, Embedded Systems, Web Development, and AI.

 ## Setup
 - [ ] Arch Linux or Archcraft (if lazy) and Windows 11